branchseer/DeskGap/docs/README.md

 ### Can I port my Electron app to DeskGap without much modification?

 Probably no. The DeskGap API is still quite limited.
-If you start building an app with DeskGap, getting it running on Electron may be easy, but not the other way around.